anamendes23/CG_Samples/Assignment_1/README.md

 ## Instructions

-Using only a pixel shader, render:
+Using a pixel shader and a no-op vertex shader, render:

 1) a chess board
 2) a checkers board